by Nebula Haze

 - 7 Common New Grower Mistakes and How to Avoid Them

-- How to Test Cannabis Seedlings for Gender and Future Potency
+- How to Test Cannabis Seedlings for Sex and Future Potency

-Not Too Much of Light – Too much light can hurt your plants even in cool temperatures!
+- Not Too Much of Light – Too much light can hurt your plants even in cool temperatures!
 Seedlings are more sensitive than adult plants, so be careful not to overload them with light too quickly!
+If you think your seedlings may be stressed from too high levels of light, move your grow light up a few inches and see if they improve.

-Start Thinking About Gender – For several weeks after germination, a plant's gender is hidden and has little effect on how your plants grow.
+- Start Thinking About Plant Sex – For several weeks after germination, a plant’s sex is hidden and has little effect on how your plants grow.
 However, if you are not familiar with the difference between male and female plants (only female plants make buds), now is the perfect time to read up!